Writers Asking Writers Questions | P. Curry & D.A. Alston

 A: Oh yes!
 I would love for it to become a Hulu series, which branches off into a movie.
 I want paraphernalia, I want dolls, T-shirts, movie soundtracks - the whole shebang!
 I just want it to end up being everywhere.
 And it will be!

-What do you think the future holds for The Royal Elite Squad?
+What do you think the future holds for the heroes of the Royal Elite Squad?

 A: Greatness!
 It's only going to higher - no one can tell me otherwise.
 This is a story that needs to be told and I am blessed to be the one who gets to tell it.
 I want to be a beacon of hope for young men and women - for them to know that they are super and elite in their own right.
 They may not necessarily have a superpower, but who they are is their power.
 Everyone needs to be reminded of that sometimes.